Our name 'Phantom Hands' is a metaphor for generations of artisans whose contributions manifest in each piece of furniture we make.

 Who we are

-Phantom Hands, established in 2013, makes handcrafted, design-driven contemporary furniture.
-Our workshop in Bangalore, India is an ecosystem of skilled carpenters, wood polishers, cane weavers, upholsterers and tailors from craft communities across the country.
-We work with wood, fabrics, cane, metal, etc. and collaborate with furniture and textiles designers to create collections that build on the heritage of Indian craftsmanship and design.
+Phantom Hands makes handcrafted, design-driven contemporary furniture.
+Our workshop in Bangalore, India is an ecosystem of skilled carpenters, wood polishers, cane weavers, upholsterers, and tailors from craft communities across the country.
+We work with wood, fabrics, cane, metal, etc. and collaborate with furniture and textile designers to create collections that build on the heritage of Indian craftsmanship and design.

-We started as a monthly catalog of curated vintage objects, a hobby project of our founders.
+We started in 2013 as a monthly catalog of curated vintage objects, a hobby project of our founders.

 Predictably, we soon encountered modernist furniture made for the city of Chandigarh in the 1950’s.
 Our fascination with it sparked the idea of remaking them.
 After much thought, and investigations into its authorship claims, we finally took the plunge.

-Our first ever collection, Project Chandigarh, was launched in May 2015.
+Our first collection of furniture, Project Chandigarh, was launched in May 2015.
 Having started with three chair models, the collection has expanded to re-editions of several pieces of furniture designed for the city of Chandigarh under the guidance of Swiss architect Pierre Jeanneret.